Design devotee blogs about cities, innovation, architecture and green building.

 still floating around, too?) just around the corner, you may find yourself reaching for your checkbook and handing over a monetary gift to the college graduate in your life.
 A few other popular college grad gift options aside from cash: monogrammed briefcases, fancy fountain pens, Dr. Seuess books, ties, and, for the uninspired, whatever catches your eye at the "Gift Card Center" near the self-checkout lane at Safeway.

 My suggestion?
 Give 'em something that they'll actually need and use in their first post-college home be it a starter apartment in the city, a rental house in the 'burbs, or a renovated basement (in said grad's parents' basement).
 Below you'll find 13 home-centric gift ideas, all of which are designed/manufactured in the US and/or crafted from eco-friendly materials.
 Most all are utilitarian in nature — light bulbs and cast iron pans! — and if not, they look cool and probably won't be thrown into a box and shoved into the back of a closet.
 Need more ideas?
-Check out my grad gift suggestions from last year.
+Check out my grad gift suggestions

 And while we're on the topic of college graduation/starter apartment gifts, what's the most bizarre/useless thing that you ever received?
 What about a cherished, utilitarian item that's still in active use today?